Application deadline

 Credits and costs

-Penn State's 33-credit online Master of Professional Studies in Homeland Security - Agricultural Biosecurity and Food Defense option prepares students to understand diverse agricultural and food supply systems, vulnerabilities, public health, and surveillance systems while gaining the skills to protect, detect, mitigate, and treat widespread agricultural infectious disease.
+This 33-credit program can prepare you to understand diverse agricultural and food supply systems, biosecurity risks and vulnerabilities, public health, and surveillance systems while gaining the skills to detect and mitigate widespread agricultural infectious disease.

 Required Courses (9 credits)